 In the future, HR will be fervent about developing people and helping them realize their greatest potential.
 It will be about proactive care of people—maximizing the good, not just minimizing the bad.
-HR won’t be about reacting to fuckups all day long, struggling to keep up, and bemoaning their inability to do anything about it.
+HR won’t be about reacting to screw-ups all day long, struggling to keep up, and bemoaning an inability to do anything about it.
 Nor will it be about providing loads of training … Read More The Future of HR

 There has been some great effort to get people to the polls this year.
 It’s encouraging.
 I have noticed, however, a common argument for voting seems to be that a single vote can make all difference.
 They talk about how close races have been in the past, where very few votes made the difference.
 NPR, for instance, had an interesting article titled “Why Every … Read More Voting is Not About You

 There tends to be a lot of confusion between training and professional development.
 Most often, those two things are conflated.
 Other times, people are vaguely aware that they are different things, but they’re just not sure what the distinction is or how to define it.
 So first I’ll just make this simple by explaining the difference.
 Training is operational.
 It teaches people how to … Read More Is There a Difference Between Training and Professional Development?

 Why do otherwise promising leaders hitch their wagon to an anchor?
 Being an effective and ethical leader is exhausting.
 It requires constant effort and a strong group of allies and advisors (i.e., other leaders).
 When you’re desperate or feel like you’re drowning and someone tosses you a rope, you can be so eager and grateful for the gesture that sometimes you don’t notice when … Read More The Destructive Advisor: When a Leader’s Closest Ally is Her Undoing